Geodan/pg2b3dm/styling.md

 ```
 {
-    "EmissiveColors": [list_of_emissivecolors in hex],
+    "EmissiveColor": emissivecolor in hex,
     "PbrMetallicRoughness": {
-        "BaseColors": [ list_of_basecolors in hex],
+        "BaseColor": basecolor in hex,
-        "MetallicRoughness": [list_of_metallic_roughness in hex]
+        "MetallicRoughness": metallic_roughness in hex
     },
     "PbrSpecularGlossiness": {
-        "DiffuseColors": [list_of_diffuse in hex],
+        "DiffuseColor": diffuse in hex,
-        "SpecularGlossiness": [list_of_specular_glossiness in hex]
+        "SpecularGlossiness": specular_glossiness in hex
     }
 }
 ```

-The amount of colors in the lists

-- must correspond to the number of triangles in the geometry;

-- or be 1, in which case the same color is used for all triangles in the geometry;

 Example: